thruthesky/cms/README.md

 * The token must be saved in Wordpress DB since PHP is the one that's going to send push notification.

+## To doc

+ [code] => auth/unauthorized-domain
+    [message] => This domain (wordpress.philgo.com) is not authorized to run this operation.
+Add it to the OAuth redirect domains list in the Firebase console -> Auth section -> Sign in method tab.

+  Firebase -> project -> Authentication -> Sign-in method -> Authorised domains -> Add domain

+For phone auth, reCaptcha is mandatory.
+   You can use an invisible reCAPTCHA

+For Phone Auth, you need admin service account.
+	There is no Firebase service account.
+The service account is coming from GCP and used it for Firebase.

+Identity Tookit API -> Credentials -> Service Accounts -> Get Service Account JSON